datafold/data-diff/README.md

 # **data-diff**

 **data-diff is in shape to be run in production, but also under development.
-If you run into issues, please file an issue and we'll help you out ASAP!**
+If you run into issues, please file an issue and we'll help you out ASAP!
+You can also find us in `#tools-data-diff` in the [Locally Optimistic Slack.][slack]**

 **data-diff** is a command-line tool and Python library to efficiently diff rows across two different databases.